Mossy master of camouflage

 Care of hatchlings

-The beautiful colors, intricate markings, and friendly nature make chahoua one of our favorite species if Rhacodactylus
+The beautiful colors, intricate markings, and friendly nature make Chahoua one of our favorite species.

 Here at Leapin' Leachies we are always happy to provide you with information regardless whether you are a customer or not - as our mission is to share information regarding these amazing animals.
 Please feel free to contact us with any questions, or to request a call so that we can answer your questions in a more personable fashion.